krotik/dudeldu/README.md

 --------
 - Supports various streaming clients: <a href="http://www.videolan.org/vlc/download-windows.en_GB.html">VLC</a>, <a href="https://play.google.com/store/apps/details?id=net.sourceforge.servestream">ServeStream</a>,  ... and most Icecast clients.
 - Supports sending of meta data (sending artist and title to the streaming client).
-- Playlists are simple json files and data files are normal media (e.g. .mp3) files on disk.
+- Playlists are simple json files and data files are normal media (e.g. .mp3, .nsv) files on disk.
-- Can be used as a standalone player or embedded in other Go projects.
+- Can be used as a standalone server or embedded in other Go projects.
 - Supports HTTP basic user authentication.

 Getting Started (standalone application)